Pain In The Front Of The Shoulder With Bench Press

 Supraspinatus: It is located at the top of the shoulder blade and is responsible for abduction (lifting the arm out to the side).
 It is the strongest of the four rotator cuff muscles and is the most commonly injured.
 It helps keep the humeral head within the glenoid fossa as the arm moves through abduction.

 Infraspinatus: It is positioned on the back of the shoulder blade and its primary movement is external rotation (outward rotation) of the arm.
-It is also responsible for adduction (bringing arm into the side) of the arm which is important when positioning yourself during the bench press.
+It is also responsible for adduction (bringing the arm into the side) of the arm, which is important when positioning yourself during the bench press.

 Teres Minor: It is positioned on the back of the shoulder blade beneath the infraspinatus, also contributes to external rotation and adduction of the arm.